-Botox or Botulinum toxin is a compound often used for aesthetic treatments, though in medicine it has different application, such as headache treatments and correction of strabismus.
-In facial aesthetic treatments it can be used to correct small imperfections, such as wrinkles in the area of the forehead and around the eyes.
+Botox or Botulinum toxin is a compound often used for aesthetic treatments, though in medicine it has a different application, such as headache treatments and correction of strabismus.

 Results of a botox therapy are visible within 48h after application, with the skin becoming more levigated and regular.
 As these effects are temporary, therapy should be repeated as indicated by the physician, but usually after six months.